ehdaydkv112/slack-friends/README.md

 });
 ```

-- `token` : Please refer to the detail to issue the token
+- `token` : Please refer to 'How to get bot token' to issue the token
 - `channel` : write channel name  eg) #channelName -> remove `#` and only use `channelName`

 ### Common Message